sioneptune/image-classifier/README.md

 * Barycenter
 * Convex hull area
 * Bounding box 'height / width' ratio
-* Hu's moments
+* Hu moments
-* Hierarchy levels maximum of the drawing elements
+* Maximum hierarchy levels of the drawing elements
 * Number of straight lines
-* Number of peaks of the drawing histograms from the X and Y axes
+* Number of peaks of the pixel histograms, along both the X and Y axes
-* Bounding box percentage of black pixels (pixels which belongs to the drawing)
+* Percentage of black pixels within the bounding box (pixels which belongs to the drawing)
-* Zoning: it is possible to apply zoning for the following features: barycenter, Hu's moments, number of lines, number of peaks, pixel rate
+* Zoning: zoning applies certain features on certain parts of the image, referred to as zones.
+It is possible to apply zoning for the following features: barycenter, Hu moments, number of lines, number of peaks, pixel rate

 ## Developped classifiers
 ### ARFF generation